theol0403/anachron-zmk-config/README.md

 ### 🖐️ One Muscle Memory for Each Action

-Each action should have only one method, and it should be logical.
+Each action should generally have only one method, and it should be logical.
 The same muscle memory should yield the same result when possible, eliminating the need to remember the active layer.

 For instance, pressing modifiers or arrows should each have a single motion, and combining them (on separate hands) should yield modded arrows without executing